confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 The second workshop in the series, “Seamlessly Connect Sources and Sinks to Confluent Cloud”, covered fully managed and self managed connectors.
 You walked through how to set up both types of connectors and this gave us the ability to connect our external systems to Confluent Cloud.

 You have now established data flow to and from Confluent Cloud with the help of these two workshops.
 Now what if you want to instantly gain additional value and insight from your data?
-You can use ksqlDB to create stream processing applications, all by using simple SQL statements. ksqlDB is available as fully managed within Confluent Cloud.
+You can use ksqlDB to create stream processing applications, all by using simple SQL statements. ksqlDB is available as a fully managed service within Confluent Cloud.

 By the conclusion of the workshop, you will have learned how to leverage ksqlDB to perform continuous transformations, create materialized views, and serve lookups against these materialized views all with the data you already have in Confluent Cloud.